War on the Rocks: Funding

 WOTR was originally bootstrapped with a $4,450 Kickstarter campaign and later a $61,846 Indiegogo campaign.
 Evans also raised $100,000 in late 2015 from an angel investor.
 In 2017, the site launched a paid membership program.
 In 2017, WOTR and the University of Texas launched the Texas National Security Review, a hybrid journal that combines a section featuring peer-reviewed scholarly works with another that features essays by policymakers and practitioners.
+In February 2025, War on the Rocks handed over full operations of the Texas National Security Review to the University of Texas.

 Competitors

 Similar outlets with a national security focus include the Modern War Institute at the United States Military Academy, Small Wars Journal, and Defense One.